If you have an upcoming interview for a chemical engineering job, here are some handy tips for you.

 As you can see they will want to achieve practical examples of your skills & experience, however this can often be hard to portray in an interview.

 In order to prepare for this during your interview preparation you should identify examples of situations from your experiences on your CV where you have demonstrated skills and competencies that you feel are relevant to the role – This can be often obtained by comparing to a job specification.

 During the interview, your responses need to be specific and detailed.
 Tell them about a particular situation that relates to the question, not a general one.
 Briefly tell them about the situation, what actions you took, and the positive result or outcome.
-One proven way to structure your answers is using the STAR (Situation, Task, Action, Result or “STAR”) format (please see below).
+One proven way to structure your answers is using the STAR (Situation, Task, Action, Result or “STAR”) format.
+Check out our graphic below.